Flagsmith/flagsmith-common/README.md

 Try to come up with meaningful metrics to cover your feature with when developing it.
 Refer to [Prometheus best practices][1] when naming your metric and labels.

+As a reasonable default, Flagsmith metrics are expected to be namespaced with the `"flagsmith_"` prefix.

 Define your metrics in a `metrics.py` module of your Django application — see [example][2].
 Contrary to Prometheus Python client examples and documentation, please name a metric variable exactly as your metric name.

 It's generally a good idea to allow users to define histogram buckets of their own.
 Flagsmith accepts a `PROMETHEUS_HISTOGRAM_BUCKETS` setting so users can customise their buckets.
 To honour the setting, use the `common.prometheus.Histogram` class when defining your histograms.
 When using `prometheus_client.Histogram` directly, please expose a dedicated setting like so: